Science and technology in Manchester: Astronomy

-In the 1930s, Bernard Lovell, an astronomer moved to Manchester to become a research fellow on the cosmic ray research team at the Victoria University of Manchester.
-He spent war time years working on developing radar systems and the like to assist in the war effort.
+In the 1930s, Bernard Lovell, an astronomer, moved to Manchester to become a research fellow on the cosmic ray research team at the Victoria University of Manchester.
+He spent wartime years working on developing radar systems and the like to assist in the war effort.
 After the war, he continued his studies in cosmic rays, but background radiation and light in the large Manchester impeded his work.
 He decided to push for funding for a large radio telescope which would be based away from the city on the Cheshire Plain south of Manchester at the Jodrell Bank Observatory.

 Funding was granted from the Nuffield Foundation with some contribution from the government, and soon an 89-metre height structure, which was the largest telescope in the world at the time of construction, was operational in 1957.

 The telescope became operational in October 1957, which was just before the launch of Sputnik 1, the world's first artificial satellite.
-Only the Soviet hierarchy were aware of Sputnik and it was the Lovell Telescope which tracked the satellite.
+Only the Soviet hierarchy was aware of Sputnik, and it was the Lovell Telescope that tracked the satellite.
 While the transmissions from Sputnik itself could easily be picked up by a household radio, the Lovell Telescope was the only telescope capable of tracking Sputnik's booster rocket by radar; it first located it just before midnight on 12 October 1957.
 It also located Sputnik 2's carrier rocket at just after midnight on 16 November 1957.
 Jodrell Bank continued tracking new artificial satellites in the following years, and also doubled up as a long range ballistic missile radar system, a beneficial trait which helped the telescope gain funding from the British government.
 The Jodrell Bank Observatory is currently operated by the University of Manchester and was nominated for UNESCO World Heritage Status in 2011.

 Computing

 In December 1946, Stockport-born Frederic Calland Williams returned to Manchester to head the Electrical Engineering department at the Victoria University of Manchester.
-Williams also recruited Tom Kilburn, with whom he worked with at the Telecommunications Research Establishment during World War II.
-Both worked on perfecting the cathode ray tube which Kilburn worked on.
+Williams also recruited Tom Kilburn, with whom he worked at the Telecommunications Research Establishment during World War II.
+Both worked on perfecting the cathode ray tube, which Kilburn worked on.
 They eventually came up with the Williams tube, which allowed the storage of binary data.
 Consequently both worked on the Manchester Baby and on the 21 June 1948, the machine was switched on.
 Despite its low performance by modern standards – the Baby only had a 32-bit word length and a memory of 32 words – it was the first computer capable of storing data in the world and was breakthrough in the computer science world.

-The Baby had provided a feasible design and development began on a more, usable and practical computer in the Manchester Mark 1.
-Joined by Alan Turing, the university continued development and by October 1949, the Mark 1 was finished.
+The Baby had provided a feasible design, and development began on a more usable and practical computer in the Manchester Mark 1.
+Joined by Alan Turing, the university continued development, and by October 1949, the Mark 1 was finished.
 The computer ran successfully, error-free, on the 16 and 17 June 1949.
 Thirty-five patents resulted from the computer and the successful implementation of an index register.